-“Peoples perception in Uganda when one get wealthy they believe that they are either illuminati or corrupt but this is no the case many people have worked their butts off to get where they are right now. ”Sylvester says
+“People’s perception in Uganda when one get wealthy they believe that they are either Illuminati or corrupt but this is not the case many people have worked their butts off to get where they are right now. ”Sylvester says

 “When I produced my first T-shirts and jumpers I just wanted extra bucks but then the feedback I got was positive but so many costs were involved, opening up a shop and all the costs that come with it.
 My bag was my shop and I was the billboard.
 My friends wanted a similar shirt, their friends wanted a piece of that clothing item.”